A NOVEL READY-TO-USE SYSTEM FOR IN VITRO DRUG TRANSPORTER EVALUATION

 - P-gp has been identified as the transporter protein with the most relevance to drug PK and interactions by regulatory agencies such as the FDA and EMA.

 - All drug candidates need to be screened for in vitro P-gp substrate and inhibition liability for regulatory submissions.

 - Based on this data, decisions are made for clinical trials.

-- P-gp plays and important function in transporter-based drug-drug interactions.
+- P-gp plays an important function in transporter-based drug-drug interactions.

-- In the case of the intestinal epithelia and the blood brain barrier, P-gp can act as a barrier to absorption and distribution of drugs.
+- In the case of the intestinal epithelia, blood brain, hepatic and renal barrier, P-gp can act as a barrier to absorption and distribute drugs.